Stabax/OmniUnit_old/README.md

 * Dimension check is done at compile-time. length/time returns a speed.
 If you write gram = meter/second, there is a compilation error.
 Thus there cannot be runtime issue.
 * Uncertainties on values can be handled.
 If any, propagation of uncertainties through functions or unit composition/conversion is implicitly calculated.
 * All physical units are supported.
 If one isn't implemented, you can easily create your own only with typedef.
 Implicit conversion will automatically be supported for your new unit, and dimension check at compile time is always available.
-* Units are fully compliant with decimal prefixes (kilo, milli, nano...) but also your defined prefixes !
-Indeed, you can create your own with a simple typedef.
+* Units are fully compliant with decimal prefixes (kilo, milli, nano...) but also with your defined prefixes !
+You can indeed create your own with a simple typedef.
 * This library offers some header-only modules which use units.
 See below.

 ## Modules